 The Benefits of a Delaware Corporation

-Over 50% of publicly traded companies in the US and 65% of Fortune 500 companies are incorporated in Delaware.
-Nearly one million companies are incorporated in Delaware
+Over 50 percent of publicly traded companies in the U.S. and 65 percent of Fortune 500 companies are incorporated in Delaware.
+Nearly 1 million companies are incorporated in Delaware

-Delaware has been the leading state for incorporating businesses since the early 20th century and almost one million companies have formed corporations or LLCs in the state which is equivalent to the state’s population.
+Delaware has been the leading state for incorporating businesses since the early 20th century, and almost 1 million companies have formed corporations or LLCs in the state which is equivalent to the state’s population.
 Delaware’s government is committed to keeping the state’s legal code business friendly so that it continues to attract businesses to incorporate in the state.

 Every corporation incorporated in Delaware is required to file an annual report by March 1 which provides insight into the corporation, its activities, and major directors and executives.
 There is no need for these officers to be Delaware resident nor are they responsible for any sort of income taxes on profits or sales of stock.